mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-data-transfer.md

 * `-e <environment>` - the environment where the data should be restored
 * `-f <file>` - backup file (in a [Mendix Cloud format](/developerportal/operate/restore-backup/#format-of-backup-file)) that should be restored into the destination environment

+If the database uses self-signed TLS certificates from a private CA, provide the path to the custom root CA `pem` file through the `PGSSLROOTCERT` environment variable.

-If the database or file storage use self-signed TLS certificates from a private CA, provide the path to the custom root CA `pem` file or directory through the `SSL_CERT_FILE` or `SSL_CERT_DIR` environment variable.
+If the file storage uses self-signed TLS certificates from a private CA, provide the path to the custom root CA `pem` file or directory through the `SSL_CERT_FILE` or `SSL_CERT_DIR` environment variable.

 ### 3.3 Running the Data Transfer in a Jump Pod{#jump-pod}